TheBestTvarynka/tbt/content/posts/safety-comments-matter/index.md

 ///
 /// # SAFETY:
 ///
-/// - The `context` pointer must be valid non-null pointer to the application context and obtained using the [init_context] function.
+/// - The `context` pointer must be a valid non-null pointer to the application context and obtained using the [init_context] function.
 /// - The `len` and `attrs` pointers must be non-null.
 /// - The `buf` pointer must be non-null.
 The entire memory range behind it must be contained within a single allocated object,
 ///   be properly initialized and aligned.